 Full Shot (FS)

-Now let's talk about camera shots that let your subject fill the frame while keeping emphasis on scenery.
+Now let's talk about camera techniques in film that let your subject fill the frame while keeping emphasis on scenery.

 Camera Shot Guide - Full Shot 2 - Django Unchained - StudioBinder

 This full shot from one of the best Quentin Tarantino movies Django Unchained is also a tracking shot — meaning there is camera movement featured throughout the shot.
-In this particular case, the camera slowly moves (or tracks) towards Django.
-So, technically, this shot begins in a wide shot, moves to full shot (seen above), and eventually ends in a cowboy shot.
+In this particular case, the film shooting camera slowly moves (or tracks) towards Django.

 Definitive Guide to Camera Shots - Full Shot - Guardians of the Galaxy